-Barney Kemp Riggs (1856-1902) – A West Texas gunfighter, Riggs originally hailed from Arkansas, where he was born on December 18, 1856.
+Riggs originally hailed from Arkansas, where he was born on December 18, 1856.
 The second of seven children born to Thomas and Hannah Felton Riggs, the family moved to Texas shortly after his birth.
 There, the family would begin a history of violence that would last for decades.
-Not only would Barney grow up to be violent man, but, several of his brothers and descendants would as well.
+Not only would Barney grow up to be a violent man, but several of his brothers and descendants would also.

 His first killing allegedly took place when he was just 18 years old.
 Described as an accidental shooting, he killed a friend named Hugh Armstrong in Salado, Texas.
 Five years later, in 1879, when the sheriff was looking for him to ask some questions, Barney took off instead.

-Despite these activities, or perhaps because of them, when corrupt Cochise County Sheriff Johnny Behan deputized a number of men to go after the Earps and other gunmen who were in the midst of their infamous “Vendetta Ride,” Riggs was one of the posse.
+Despite these activities, or perhaps because of them, when corrupt Cochise County Sheriff Johnny Behan deputized a number of men to go after the Earps and other gunmen who were in the midst of their infamous “Vendetta Ride,” Riggs was one of the posse members.

-Riggs next victim was the stepson of his Uncle Jim, a man named Richmond Hudson, who was also his boss at the Riggs Ranch.
-After Barney had returned from a cattle-buying trip in Texas, he came home in September 1886 to rumors that his wife had been having an affair with Hudson.
-When Riggs approached Hudson, the other man denied the story and Riggs let it pass for the moment.
+Riggs’ next victim was the stepson of his Uncle Jim, a man named Richmond Hudson, who was also his boss at the Riggs Ranch.
+After Barney had returned from a cattle-buying trip to Texas, he came home in September 1886 to rumors that his wife had been having an affair with Hudson.
+When Riggs approached Hudson, the other man denied the story, and Riggs let it pass for the moment.
 However, just a few days later, Hudson was heard to have boasted of his seduction of Vennie Riggs.
-On September 29, 1886, he was shot and killed by an unseen gunman.
+On September 29, 1886, an unseen gunman shot and killed him.

-Vennie was soon released but Barney was held for trial.
-During the first trial held on November 11, 1886, the jury could not reach an agreement, as several of them held that killing a man for making sexual advances on his wife was justified.
-A mistrial was declared and a second trial began the next month.
+Vennie was soon released, but Barney was held for trial.
+During the first trial held on November 11, 1886, the jury could not reach an agreement, as several held that killing a man for sexual advances on his wife was justified.
+A mistrial was declared, and a second trial began the next month.
 This time Riggs would not be as lucky as the jury could not condone an ambush murder.
-On December 31st he was convicted of murder and sentenced to life at the Arizona Territorial Prison in Yuma.
+On December 31, he was convicted of murder and sentenced to life at the Arizona Territorial Prison in Yuma.

-He then went to California, where his wife Vennie, along with their son, William Earl Riggs, was then residing.
-However, it was evidently too late for the couple and Barney soon took his son and went back to Texas, leaving his wife behind.
-He then formed a partnership with his younger brother, Tom, in operating a ranch about 30 miles west of Texas.
+He then went to California, where his wife Vennie and their son, William Earl Riggs, were residing.
+However, it was evidently too late for the couple, and Barney soon took his son and went back to Texas, leaving his wife behind.
+He then partnered with his younger brother, Tom, in operating a ranch about 30 miles west of Texas.

-In the spring of 1889, the Albuquerque Citizen reported that he had been arrested for killing a cowboy, but Riggs denied this ever happened and there is no record of him being jailed at the time.
+In the spring of 1889, the Albuquerque Citizen reported that he had been arrested for killing a cowboy, but Riggs denied this ever happened, and there is no record of him being jailed then.

 There is also no record that he ever legally divorced his first wife Vennie, but Barney Riggs married again on September 23, 1891, to a woman named Annie Stella Frazer Johnson, the divorced wife of former Pecos County Sheriff, James Johnson, and the sister of George A. “Bud” Frazer, the Reeves County Sheriff.
 The couple would eventually have four children, but the marriage would be strained with difficulties.

 In 1891, Riggs’ brother-in-law, Sheriff Bud Frazer made the mistake of hiring the notorious gunfighter Jim Miller as his deputy.
-Suddenly, cattle rustling and horse theft increased up and down the Pecos Valley.
-Riggs pointed out to Frazer, that perhaps Miller should be looked at as a suspect.
+Cattle rustling and horse theft suddenly increased up and down the Pecos Valley.
+Riggs pointed out to Frazer that perhaps Miller should be looked at as a suspect.
 But, without proof, Frazer kept him on.
 However, when Miller killed a Mexican prisoner who was “trying to escape,” Frazer began to investigate.